metadatacenter/cedar-artifact-library/README.md

 When creating a checkbox field, a list of options can be supplied.
 Whether an option is selected by default can also be indicated.

-For example, we can create a checkbox field representing a question with options Yes/No/Don't Know, with Don't Know salected as default as follows:
+For example, we can create a checkbox field representing a question with options Yes/No/Don't Know, with Don't Know salected by default as follows:

 ```java
     FieldSchemaArtifact fieldSchemaArtifact = FieldSchemaArtifact.checkboxFieldBuilder().